 When you think of ransomware attacks, you may envision a scene out of Hollywood: hundreds of computers all suddenly sputter to a stop at the global headquarters of a Fortune 500 company.
 But that’s rarely how these attacks occur.
-In fact, most threat actors go after small professional services firms—and do so through a file download or email with a malicious link.
+In fact, most threat actors go after small professional services firms—and do so through a file download or email with a malware link.

 As cybersecurity attacks continue to fill the airwaves, sifting through assumptions like the ones above are becoming increasingly important, particularly as buyers prepare for talks with insurance underwriters.
 Global ransomware reports were up 715% from 2019 to 2020, and payments jumped 60% in value since 2019.
 Thus, it’s important to distinguish between fact and fiction so that companies can think through how they can protect themselves from the next cybersecurity loss.